OmarBubkr/PyTorch-Digital-Intelligence/README.md

 #
 # The Process of Layered Processing: Simulating the cordical processes
 #
-# Probabilistic Modeling: Simulating the Prefrontal Cortex's logical reasoning and rational decison making
+# Probabilistic Modeling: Simulating the Prefrontal Cortex's neural network in logical reasoning and rational decison making
 #
 # Prefrontal Cortex: Decision Center